 How To Avoid Stress

 When it comes to reducing stress, it might seem like the obvious solution would be to avoid it from the start.
 While stress is part of life, it doesn’t have to control you.
-By learning to be the intention with your actions in life, you can learn to avoid some of the stress you may have otherwise experienced.

 If you’ve been struggling with stress for a while, you may not even realize what a big problem it’s causing in your life.
 You may have grown so used to the symptoms of stress that you don’t realize how much better you could feel.